DeannaCarina/CI-MP-1/readme-files/UX.md

 # Strategy
 ### Vision
 <em>Travel Caribbean</em> is a specialist travel website focusing on travel to the Caribbean.
 Planning a holiday to the Caribbean can be daunting and confusing for many people due to the massive amount of choice that the Caribbean provides [2][3].
-As a frequent traveller to the Caribbean, I felt there was a gap in the market to provide potential travellers to the Caribbean with a straightforward and easy means of learning about the
-potential locations to travel to, and the different types of holiday they can go on, as well as the different activites and excursions customers can go on once they are in the Caribbean to experience the best the Caribbean has to offer.
+As a frequent traveler to the Caribbean, I felt there was a gap in the market to provide potential travelers to the Caribbean with a straightforward and easy means of learning about the potential locations to travel to, and the different types of holiday they can go on, as well as the different activities and excursions customers can go on once they are in the Caribbean to experience the best the Caribbean has to offer.
 Much like an online travel-agent, I hope the website can provide confidence to customers to take the leap and book their holiday to the Caribbean as there are so many amazing things to see and do, as well as incredible cultures to experience.
-From personal experience however, I have found that many online travel agent websites are confusing to navigate and have an overabundance of information, it is my aim to make my own website easily navigatable and provide customers with a structured and logical delivery of information.
+From personal experience however, I have found that many online travel agent websites are confusing to navigate and have an overabundance of information, it is my aim to make my own website easily navigable and provide customers with a structured and logical delivery of information.
 By doing this, it will encourage customers to stay on the site and want to use the company's services rather than navigate away from the page due to information overload.

 ### Aims
 <ol>
     <li>To earn commision from partner companies that are advertised via the website</li>
     <li>To earn income from customers by charging a fee to plan and organise their Caribbean Holiday (fee included in overall holiday price)</li>
     <li>To build a database of customers that have used the services of the website for future holidays</li>
-    <li>To be easily findable via search engines</li>
+    <li>To be easily find-able via search engines</li>
     <li>To be shareable between current customers and potential customers for potential future revenue</li>
     <li>To help customers decide on where they would like to go on their Caribbean Holiday</li>
     <li>To help customers decide on what type of holiday they would like for their Caribbean getaway</li>